zxj0302/NDS/README.md

 * [12.01 Mon] Using solution from previous MIP run as next MIP's initial solution guess might be misledding, as the new lambda will be at least the same as the solution's density.
 If that solution is close to the current solution, then it is ok.
 Otherwise, it might be more time-consuming.
 * [12.01 Mon] Implemented CEP after MIP, which might improve the result further.
 It does help.
 * [12.01 Mon] Re-organize the code, like the order of params, and resue some code.
+* [12.04 Thu] Re-organize the code, again.
+Changed the structure a lot, and use config structure instead of too many params.

 ---